gregoryloden/run/README.txt

  Yeah, you heard me!
 In addition to being an autoclicker, run serves as a fully functional programming language!
 Nothing super-fancy, but perfect for autoclicking applications.
 So back to the
-question: what programming language would be complete without variables?
+question: would this language be complete without variables?

- Not this one!
+ It sure wouldn't!
 You can define variables with this command:

 	create	[type]	[name]	[value]

  This will create a variable of type [type] called [name] with starting value [value].
-These will probably be of type int, used to base clicks on other data, but they can also be booleans and colors.
+These will probably be of type int (integer), used to base clicks on other data, but there are multiple other variable types.
 All variables are for use only within the active script.
 Scripts run from within that script will not be able to use those variables.
 Variables are case-sensitive.
  Here's a bunch of variable creation examples:

 	create	int	x	100
 	create	boolean	Good?	true
 	create	color	white	255	255	255
 	create	color	brown	at	123	456
+	create	timer	time	0
 	create	int	y	x
-	create	boolean	Good?2	Good?
-	create	color	brown2	brown
+	create	color	brown~2	brown

  Let's go over these examples!

- In the first example, the variable x was created as an integer.
+ In the first example, the variable x was created as an integer, or a whole number.
 To create an integer, the only argument that must be supplied is the value to store to it.
  In the second example, Good? is created as a boolean.
-The value stored to it is the value produced by a variety of clauses which will be covered later in the README.
+A boolean value simply means either a true or a false.
+To create a boolean, the only value that must be provided is a true or a false.
+Booleans serve a special purpose which will be mentioned later on.
  In the third example, white was created as a color, a type used for special commands that track colors.
 This is one of two ways to initiate a color, both of which take three arguments.
 The first way, used to create white, is to give the red, green, and blue values of a color, in that order.
  In the fourth example, brown demonstrates the second way to create a color: the arguments are the word "at", followed by two more arguments- the x and y coordinates of a pixel location.
 The value stored to the variable is the color at that pixel.
+ In the fifth example, the variable time was created as a timer.
+This timer's value is an integer, and increases by 1 every millisecond.
+To create a timer, the only value that needs to be provided is its initial value.
+ In the sixth and seventh examples, variables were created using other variables as a single argument.
+This will create a variable with the value of the argument variable.
+All variable types can be made by providing another variable of the same type.

+ Your variable names can consist of any non-whitespace characters.
+Be careful with your naming conventions to avoid errors in your scripts related to variable overwriting.
+Some names are reserved by the autoclicker.

  So now that we have variables, we can use them in other commands!
 Using the above variable assignments, the command